 Andrew Lloyd Webber came up twice in conversation at last night’s post-show for It Happened in Key West.
-The second pertained to the title of the show which, many years ago, when Jeremiah James was first inspired by a late-night television documentary about Carl von Cosel.
+The second pertained to the title of the show when, many years ago, Jeremiah James was first inspired by a late-night television documentary about Carl von Cosel.
 James had originally wanted to call this musical Love Never Dies… unfortunately, the Lord nabbed that name in 2010 with his sequel to The Phantom of the Opera.
 (For the first Lloyd Webber reference – from an audience member – you’ll have to watch the livestream video…)

 Another potential title, which was the show’s working title through much of its seven-year development, was “Undying Love”, also the name of its frequently reprised ballad.
 But the team eventually ruled that out as another book on the subject already had that title.